OpenEdition/oai-openedition/docs/source/oai_openaire_v2.rst

 -------------------------
 - Author(s), scientific and academic editor, archaeological project director.
 Repeatable.
 - For OpenEdition Journals, OpenEdition Books and Calenda, ``givenName`` and ``familyName`` are distincts.
+- For Hypotheses blog posts, there is no distinction.
 - For OpenEdition Journals, OpenEdition Books and Calenda, person Identifiers are provided if available:

   -  IdRef: ``datacite:nameIdentifier[@nameIdentifierScheme="IDREF"]``